2021 Bulgaria bus crash: Crash

-Reactions
+Aftermath

 Bulgarian caretaker Prime Minister Stefan Yanev described the crash as a tragedy, saying "[l]et's hope we learn lessons from this tragic incident and we can prevent such incidents in the future."
 The government declared Wednesday a National Day of Mourning for both victims of the crash and for the earlier deaths from a fire at a nursing home in Royak.
 Numerous politicians from various countries expressed their dismay at the loss of life.

 The Macedonian government declared three national days of mourning for the bus crash.
+Officials stated that the most likely cause of the bus crash was due to human error.
+On March 2024, the owner of the company "Besa Trans" in North Macedonia was given a prison sentence of a year and eight months, a fine of 800,000 denars (13,000 EUR) and a four-year ban for international transport due to document falsification.
+On 8 January 2025, the Pernik District Court ruled that the Road Infrastructure Agency bears partial blame for the crash.